u-blox/ubxlib/DEVELOPMENT_PRINCIPLES.md

 If there are things that another bit of `ubxlib` needs, expose them through a header file named something like `xxx_shared.h` (e.g. [u_geofence_shared.h](/common/geofence/src/u_geofence_shared.h)) and place that header file in the `src` directory, NOT in the `api` directory; the `src` directory is included in the header file search path so the `ubxlib` code will find it but, since only header files from the `api` directory are included in `ubxlib.h`, the customer's code will NOT end up including it by accident.
 This gives you freedom to change the functions/types/#defines of that file in future.

 Similarly, if there are things that another bit of your own code needs, within the same module, expose that through a header file named `xxx_private.h`, again kept in the `src` directory; no other module of `ubxlib` should include an `xxx_private.h` header file from another module, unless there is a very good reason indeed.
 See [common/network/src](/common/network/src) for examples of all of these.

+# Keep The Change History Of `master` Clean/Linear
+Since the commit messages are our only change documentation, and since Github is not very good at displaying a commit history with merge-commits, it is best, if at all possible, to avoid them and keep a linear commit history on `master`.
+This means:

+- when merging a PR, try to stick to squash-merges or rebase-merges, rather than plain-old merges of a branch,
+- if a customer makes a PR to the public `ubxlib` repo, bring it in as follows:
+  - make sure that the customer PR is a single commit (ask them to squash it and re-push if it is not),
+  - pull the PR into a branch of `ubxlib_priv` so that you can throw it at the test system to prove that it is all good,
+  - make sure that `ubxlib` `master` is up to date with `ubxlib_priv` `master` (i.e. push `ubxlib_priv` `master` to `ubxlib` `master`, which should always be possible, see above),
+  - do a rebase-merge of the customer PR into `ubxlib` `master` (i.e. directly, not going via `ubxlib_priv`),
+  - pull `ubxlib` `master` back into `ubxlib_priv` `master` (i.e. with the latest `ubxlib_priv` `master` on your machine, pull `ubxlib` `master` and then push that to `ubxlib_priv` `master`).

+The only exception to the above is when there has been active work on the `ubxlib_priv` `development` branch and that is ready to be brought into `master`: this should be brought into `ubxlib_priv` `master` through a normal (i.e. non-rebase, non-squash) merge since it will likely be a _very_ large commit of disparate things that will not be describable when in one big blob.